 116.224. (a) Notwithstanding Section 116.221, the small claims court has jurisdiction in an action brought by a natural person for damages for bodily injuries resulting from an automobile accident if the amount of the demand does not exceed seven thousand five hundred dollars ($7,500).

-Prior to filing a small claims lawsuit, it is important to read these rules, for your own information about the process.
-The aim of the small claims process is to assist in resolving small civil disputes through the court system, without having to go through the more complex and formal court process for a lower amount of money.
+Before filing a small claims lawsuit, it is important to read these rules.
+And this is for your information about the process.
+The aim of the small claims process is to resolve minor civil disputes.

 Who is Permitted to File a Small Claims Lawsuit?

-The person that may file a small claims lawsuit, must be over 18 years of age, if the individual is under that age, they still may sue in small claims, but will require a parent or guardian to file the lawsuit for them.
+The person filing a small claims lawsuit must be over 18 years of age.
+And if under 18, they will require a parent or guardian to file for them.

-- Did I try every reasonable way to reach a resolution in this situation?
+- Did I try with reason to reach a resolution?

-- Is this a valid legal claim, against the other individual or party?
+- Is this a valid legal claim against the other party?

-- Do I have or can I obtain the evidence that will be necessary to prove my claim, when it goes to court?
+- Do I have or can I get evidence to prove my court claim?

-- Do you have the name and correct address of the other individual or party?
+- Do you have the name and right address of the other party?

-When the answers to these questions are “yes,” then the chances are you may have a valid small claims lawsuit.
-If you are unsure, an attorney could advise you, whether you have a valid claim or not.
-They can explain the evidence that you will need to prove your claim, which will be necessary.
-Most cases, you will be able to ask the small claims court to include the attorney’s fees in the amount of the judgment, if you win.
+If the answers are “yes,” the chances are you have a valid small claims lawsuit.
+So if you are unsure, an attorney could advise you.
+And a lawyer can tell you if you have a valid complaint.
+Also, they can explain the evidence you will need to prove your claim.
+And this is all necessary to win.

-- The county where the event or dispute occurred, which led to the lawsuit.
+- In the county, the event or dispute occurred, which led to the lawsuit.

-- If the disputed occurrence involves a secured promissory note, then the lawsuit should be filed in the county where the payments are received.
+- If it involves a secured promissory note, the lawsuit should become filed in the county payments are received.